reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 ### Task 2: Add the provisioning code

-In this task, you will be adding the code to the dotnet project for provisioning.

-In this task, you will implement the code that provisions the device via DPS and creates a DeviceClient instance that can be used to connect to the IoT Hub.
+In this task, you will be adding the code to the dotnet project for provisioning and also implement the code that provisions the device via DPS and creates a DeviceClient instance that can be used to connect to the IoT Hub.

 1. Take a minute to scan through the code in the **Program.cs** file.

    The overall layout of the **ContainerDevice** application is similar to the **CaveDevice** application that you created in Lab 4.
 Notice that both applications include the following:

     * Using statements
     * Namespace definition